 Can homeschoolers get into Ivy League colleges?

-Yes, but as for all students it is very competitive.
-Students who want to be successful in highly selective admissions are advised to start early and carefully build their academic profile during the high school years.
-In this article you will find information about the homeschool admissions requirements for every Ivy League college.
+Yes, but as for all students, it is very competitive.
+Therefore, students who want to succeed in highly selective admissions should start early and carefully build their academic profile during high school.
+In this article, you will find information about the homeschool admissions requirements for every Ivy League college.

 What is the Ivy League?

 Many people are surprised to learn that the Ivy League is an athletic conference.
 It includes eight private colleges in the Northeast of the United States.
 The colleges that make up the Ivy League are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Princeton University, the University of Pennsylvania, and Yale University.

 While the Ivy League carries prestige in the eyes of many, these are far from the only high-quality or well-resourced colleges in the United States.
 There is no reason to think just because a college is in the Ivy League athletic conference that, it will be a good fit for your student or that if one Ivy League college is a good match, others will be as well.
 Students should consider their unique abilities, preferences, interests, and career goals when making college decisions.
 In college, one size does not fit all.